ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 7. Downloading Firmware

-Download the OpenWrt firmware that we have already compiled and uploaded to the relevant storage locations.
+Download the OpenWrt firmware that has been compiled and uploaded to the relevant storage locations.

 ### 7.1 Download from Github Actions

 Click the Actions button in the repository navigation bar.
-In the All workflows list, click on the completed firmware list.
-In the firmware list, choose the firmware that corresponds to your box model.
+In the All workflows list, click on the completed firmware list and select the firmware that corresponds to your box model.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418782-08714c00-7a05-11eb-9556-91575640a4bb.jpg width="300" />